eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     Stop monitoring and delete the Monitor object, removing any outstanding subscriptions.

-  * `Subscribe(in node s, in unit s)`
+  * `Subscribe(in node s, in unit s, out id u)`

-    Subscribe to changes in properties of a given unit on a given node, or all nodes if the node name is empty.
+    Subscribe to changes in properties of a given unit on a given node.
+Passing a wildcard `*` to either `node` or `unit` will subscribe to all nodes or all units on the given node.
 This will emit the signal `UnitChanged` for all matching units in the system, and then again whenever one of the properties of the unit changes.
+Returns an identifier `id` used for a subsequent `Unsubscribe`.

-  * `Unsubscribe(in node s, in unit s)`
+  * `Unsubscribe(in id u)`

     Remove an earlier added subscription.

+  * `SubscribeList(in targets a(ss))`

+    Subscribe to changes in properties of the given targets, consisting of node-unit-pairs.
+A wildcard `*` can be used to subscribe to changes on all nodes or all units on the given node.
+This will emit the signal `UnitChanged` for all matching units in the system, and then again whenever one of the properties of the unit changes.
+Returns an identifier `id` used for a subsequent `Unsubscribe`.

 * Signals: